MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/universe.md

 #### Element type

-This field is automatically filled in if you select a verified entry in the Product/Company field but you can always change the type of an element.
+This field is automatically filled in if you select a verified entry and you can't edit it.
+However, if you select a custom entry, you can freely choose the type of your element.

 Currently, 3 types of elements are supported:

 - Product
 - Company
 - Other

-Changing the type of an element will influence the accuracy and relevance of the insights for that element.

-Example: If you select the verified entry for Microsoft, the element type will be **Company**.
-Changing the element type will reduce the quality, accuracy, and relevance of your insights.
-We recommend to change the auto-populated type only if it's incorrect.

 #### Website field